sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 1. Hover over the action menu and select the delete icon.
 1. To delete the automation, click **Confirm**.

+## Create a Campaign

+The Automation beta includes the option to create a one-time email campaign, similar to what you find in our current  [Marketing Campaigns]({{root_url}}/ui/sending-email/how-to-send-an-email-with-marketing-campaigns/) product.
+In the beta, Campaigns does not yet include all functionality that’s available with Marketing Campaigns.
+Features that are coming soon include:
+* Creating or sending to a custom-field based segment
+* Creating or sending to a engagement-based segment
+* A/B testing
+* Contact-level engagement data
+* Link click tracking
+* Send test email
+* IP Pools

 ## Migrating from Marketing Campaigns

 ### Migrating Campaign HTML